PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

     - The number of input and output channels（C/K) to be divisible by 8 (for FP16)（Cudnn7.6.3 and above will be automatically filled if it is not a multiple of 8）
     - For the first layer of the network, setting the number of channels to 4 can obtain the best operation performance (NVIDIA provides a special implementation for the convolution of the first layer of the network, and the performance is better when using 4 channels)
     - Set the tensor layout in memory to NHWC format (if NCHW format is input, the Tesor Core will be automatically converted to NHWC.
 When the input and output values are large, the cost of this conversion is often greater)

+Common problems and treatment methods of Paddle AMP:

+1. No acceleration effect or speed decrease after AMP Training:

+    Possible cause 1: The used GPU does not support AMP acceleration.
+You can view the following warning information in the training log: `UserWarning: AMP only support NVIDIA GPU with Compute Capability 7.0 or higher, current GPU is: Tesla K40m, with Compute Capability: 3.5.`;

+    Possible cause 2: The model is light computing and heavy scheduling, and the operations such as matmul and conv with large computing load account for a relatively low proportion.
+The utilization of GPU memory (Memory Usage and GPU_Util parameters) can be seen through nvidia-smi real-time production.

+2. Runtimeerror thrown when AMP-O2 is used together with distributed training: `For distributed AMP training, you should first use paddle.amp.decorate() to decotate origin model, and then call paddle.DataParallel get distributed model.`

+    Cause: distributed training of AMP-O2 requires `paddle.amp.decorate` needs to be declared before the `paddle.Dataparallel` initializing the distributed training network.